Things You Should Never Do Immediately After Scuba Diving

 After scuba diving, one should stay away from deep tissue massages for at least 12 hours.

-Relaxing in a hot tub
+Relaxing in a Hot Tub

 There is an increased chance of bubble formation as the body warms up and circulation improves.
 According to DAN, “Since the solubility of gas is inversely related to temperature, tissues will hold less in solution as they warm.
 Warming tissue with significant loads can promote bubble formation.
 Since the warming of the superficial tissues precedes the increase in blood flow, such bubbles can become problematic before the circulation can remove them harmlessly”.